Ledig stilling på Universitetet i Oslo

 How to apply

-The online application must include the following items:
+The online application must include the following items, which are to be submitted before the deadline:

-- A cover letter (max 2 pages, including statement of motivation, summarizing research interests, and how the applicant will contribute to the department/project)
+- A cover letter (max 2 pages), including a statement of motivation

-- A CV summarizing education, positions, research and pedagogical experience, administrative experience, and other qualifying activities
+- A CV summarising education, positions, research and pedagogical experience, administrative experience, and other qualifying activities.
+Career breaks, including parental leave, that are noted in the CV will be taken into consideration when evaluating applicants’ academic production.

-- Names and contact details for 2-3 reference persons (name, relation to candidate, e-mail, and phone number).
-Reference letter not needed.
+- Names and contact details for 2-3 reference persons (name, relationship to candidate, e-mail, and phone number).
+Reference letters are not needed

-- Applicants who have not yet defended their PhD dissertation, need to include a letter confirming that it is submitted for defense.
+- Applicants who have not yet defended their PhD dissertation must include a letter formally confirming that the dissertation has been submitted for evaluation before the application deadline.
+The exact date it was submitted should be noted in the cover letter

-The application deadline is April 1, 2021.
-The screening and evaluation of the candidates will begin immediately.
-We expect the whole evaluation process, from the application date to an offer is made, to take 12-16 weeks, depending on the number of applications.
-The position will be awarded from September 2021 (or a mutually-agreed upon date).
+The application deadline is 15 February 2024.
+The screening and evaluation of candidates will begin immediately.
+We expect the whole evaluation process, from the application date to an offer being made, to take 12-16 weeks, depending on the number of applications.
+The expected start date is summer/fall 2024.

-We aim to increase the diversity of backgrounds in our staff, and we especially encourage female researchers to apply.
+We aim to increase diversity in our staff, and especially encourage women to apply.

 Please see the guidelines and regulations for appointments to Postdoctoral fellowships at the University of Oslo.